 a.
-Applicants (PWD)

-b.
-Selections (PWD)
+Applicants (PWD) Answer Yes b.
+Selections (PWD) Answer N/A

-In FY 2018, triggers exist for PWD in all career development programs except at the GS 15 and SES levels.
+In FY 2022, triggers exist for PWD in all of the career development programs.

 4. Do triggers exist for PWTD among the applicants and/or selectees for any of the career development programs?
 (The appropriate benchmarks are the relevant applicant pool for the applicants and the applicant pool for selectees.)
 If "yes", describe the trigger(s) in the text box.
 Select "n/a" if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.